 KTC remunerates its employees in accordance with the minimum wage labour law and a standard wage is applied on both genders at entry level.
-In addition, KTC awards its employees based on their merit and talent without any discrimination on gender.
+In addition, KTC awards its employees based on their merit and talent without any discrimination on gender or race or nationality.